 While I will be looking back on the night of November 2, 1979 in this entry, I will be writing more about that scene in general and what it meant to me—an ode to my gloriously (somewhat) misspent youth.
 This gig was simply one of the earliest nights that I would spend taking in local and regional acts, increasingly often knowing various members of some of the groups (and I might just be related to somebody in one that played on this night).
 It just so happens that this is one of the very few tickets for a local show that I still have.

 I’m pleased to both posses a memento of a night like this as well as get the chance to write about it now because, while none of these groups went on to become big stars, these kinds of evenings became central, ongoing experiences in my younger life.

 “God Save the Queen” by the Sex Pistols, probably the defining single of punk’s first wave.

-Below is a playlist of bands from the London scene, late 70s through early 80s.
+Below is a YouTube playlist I put together of bands from the London scene, late 70s through early 80s, starting with The Demics.

 When you come from a place as normative and tight-assed as London, Ontario, and you don’t fit the mould, having an alternative and an outlet becomes a lifeline to sanity.
 It is a very pretty town—it’s nicknamed The Forest City for its sylvan riches—but it’s extremely conservative, segmented, and suffocating.
 If your goal in life is to move to the ‘burbs, have lots of kids, shop 24/7, and otherwise sit home all the time, then go directly there now as it is your dream come true.